 When your company decides it’s time to search for commercial space, it can sometimes be difficult to decide between leasing and buying.
-There are pros and cons to each option, and what’s best for your company is largely dependant on your company’s needs and expectations for the future.
+There are pros and cons to each option, and what’s best for your company is largely dependent on your company’s needs and expectations for the future.

 We at AQUILA like to arm our clients with as much information as possible before they make their commercial real estate decisions, so whether you are in need of office, retail or warehouse space, we’ve compiled an overview of pros and cons of both leasing and buying your commercial space to aid you in the decision-making process.